 It’s super easy to clean too!

-Simply run some soapy water in the sink, let the leash soak for a couple minutes and then wipe dry.
+Simply run some soapy water in the sink, let the leash soak for a couple of minutes and then wipe dry.

 Do you ever notice that your regular leashes can smell a little…funky?